 Start with a clearly defined plan for communicating in a wide range of plausible scenarios.
 This cuts down response time, improves accuracy of contact, and ensures the right people can be reached in a timely manner.
 Key points to capture in the plan include:

-- Establish Notification Feeds and Monitoring Systems – staying informed and knowing what is being said about the company beforehand is essential to staying ahead of unfolding events.
+Establish Notification Feeds and Monitoring Systems – staying informed and knowing what is being said about the company beforehand is essential to staying ahead of unfolding events.
 Monitoring systems allows companies to gather intelligence from a range of sources to keep informed and stay ahead of unfolding negative situations or sentiment.
-Download our guide to mastering effective communications in a crisis to learn more.

 2. Situation Awareness Collaboration: